About the project

 - A functional plan and business case were completed in July 2014 which recommended the facility now under development.

-- Construction of the new facility will commence in the spring of 2016, with completion anticipated in spring the spring of 2018.
+- Construction of the new facility commenced in the spring of 2016, with substantial completion in spring 2018.

 After considering several sites around the city, Whistle Bend was found to be the most suitable location for this important new facility.
 The Government of Yukon believes the new facility will be a valuable addition to the Whistle Bend subdivision, in the same way that Copper Ridge Place has become an integral part of the Copper Ridge neighbourhood.